Free WordPress plugins to get you started

 Do you have an Instagram account in addition to your blog?

-If yes, the Instagram Feed plugin will allow you to display the latest photos directly from this service on your website.
+If yes, then the Instagram Feed plugin will allow you to display the latest photos directly from this service on your website.

-Key benefits of this plugin include:
+The main advantages of this plugin include:

 - simple configuration;